erichuang2013/tw_historial_price/README.md

-This repo contain data from TWSE.
+This repo contain data from Taiwan stock price.